JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 ![explore_step_4](./steps/step4.png)

-As you can see in the template over here there is something like <strong>“description”</strong>, <strong>“template version”</strong>.
+As you can see in the template over here there is something like **“description”**, **“template version”**.
 This is the global information about your functions.
-All the functions will be getting time-out after 3 seconds.
+All the functions will be getting a time-out after 3 seconds.
 You can also define your memory requirements.

 ![explore_step_5](./steps/step5.png)